VKRP Reports

 How VKRP Reports Work

-VKRP reports provide actionable information to help meet students’ needs at their current skill level, linking to recommended instructional resources.
-The reports also provide a snapshot of how students’ skills have grown across the year.
+VKRP reports provide actionable information to help meet children’s needs at their current skill level, linking to recommended instructional resources.
+The reports also provide insight into how students’ skills have grown across the year.

 Learn more in this short video introduction.